-Below are the 5 most frequently used techniques in reflexology:
+Below are the five most frequently used methods in reflexology:

 Thumb walk is the most used reflexology movement.
-Use thumb or finger to walk forward in a crawling movement similar to a worm.
-During walking, taking one-step at a time called a bite.
-Walking helps to locate the crystals (blockage) in a reflex; additionally, it disburse (unblock).
+Use thumb or finger to walk forward in a crawling action similar to a worm.
+During walking, taking one step at a time called a bite.
+Walking helps to locate the crystals (blockage) in a reflex; additionally, it disburses (unblock).
 Before doing thumb-walk; make sure that the nails are short without rough edges.

 Circle or Rotating technique

 Using the thumb or finger, make a circular or rotating movement with firm pressure.
-Apply tiny rotating movement to the reflex point for three times, and then make a tender circle with inward pressure.
-Do not rub the skin; instead, using the tissue under the skin to form a circle.
+Apply tiny rotating motion to the reflex point for three times, and then make a tender circle with inward pressure.
+Do not rub the skin; instead, using the tissue under the skin to form a ring.

 The rotation technique helps to break the underlying crystal (uric or calcium deposit) formed around the nerve endings.
 This technique stimulates the reflex and starts the body's self-healing process.